Terms of sale

 2.11.5 Following the 14-day cancellation period (detailed in clause 5.1), the Membership cannot be cancelled until the renewal date, namely, 364 days after the Subscription Package was originally purchased.

-Client: individual or organisation who buys or agrees to buy Services from Dorson West.
+Client: individual or organisation who buys or agrees to buy Services from Dorson Inform.

-Agreement: the agreement or contract between Dorson West and the Client for the provision of Services incorporating these Terms and Conditions.
+Agreement: the agreement or contract between Dorson Inform and the Client for the provision of Services incorporating these Terms and Conditions.

-Services: the services that the Client agrees to buy from Dorson West.
+Services: the services that the Client agrees to buy from Dorson Inform.

 2.12.2 These Terms and Conditions shall not affect the Client’s statutory rights as a consumer.
-Any variation to these Terms and Conditions (including any special terms and conditions agreed between the parties) shall be only applicable if agreed in writing by Dorson West and the client.
-Any complaints should be addressed to Dorson West’s address.
+Any variation to these Terms and Conditions (including any special terms and conditions agreed between the parties) shall be only applicable if agreed in writing by Dorson Inform and the client.
+Any complaints should be addressed to Dorson Inform’s address.

-2.12.4 All orders for Services shall be deemed to be an offer to the Client to purchase Services under these Terms and Conditions and are subject to acceptance by Dorson West.
-Dorson West may choose not to accept an order for any reason.
+2.12.4 All orders for Services shall be deemed to be an offer to the Client to purchase Services under these Terms and Conditions and are subject to acceptance by Dorson Inform.
+Dorson Inform may choose not to accept an order for any reason.

-2.12.5 Dorson West shall perform the Services in accordance with good industry practice and with reasonable skill and care.
+2.12.5 Dorson Inform shall perform the Services in accordance with good industry practice and with reasonable skill and care.

 3 Pricing and Availability